 The JAC provides comments, advice and assurance on matters relating to the internal control environment of the Force and the OPCC.
 It also has oversight of general governance matters.
 The JAC has specific responsibility to provide independent assurance on the arrangements for governance, including risk management and the internal control environment.
-During 2021/22, the JAC was composed of five individuals appointed by the Commissioner and the Chief Constable to act as independent advisers.
+During 2022/23, the tenure of two JAC members came to an end and two new members were duly appointed by the Commissioner and the Chief Constable to act as independent advisers.
+In order to provide handover however, one departing JAC Member who leads on the Statement of Accounts will remain on the Committee, until the receipt and scrutiny in July 2023 of the draft 2022/23 Statement of Accounts.
+Therefore, the JAC will be composed of six individuals for a period of time before returning to its normal establishment of five independent advisers.